Roasted Eggplant Tomato Ratatouille

 - Tip the bowl onto the baking sheet and let everything slide onto the baking sheet.
 Spread the vegetables into a single layer.

-- With the help of your adult, put the baking sheet in the oven and bake until everything is softened (especially the eggplant—poke it with a fork to check) about 45 minutes.
+- Once the oven temperature has reached 450 degrees, put the baking sheet in the oven and bake until everything is softened (especially the eggplant — poke it with a fork to check) about 45 minutes.

-- With the help of your adult, remove the baking sheet from the oven.
+- Remove the baking sheet from the oven.

 - Serve hot or let cool, cover and refrigerate up to 2 days.
 Just before serving, squeeze the lemon over it, and add the Parmesan cheese and basil.